The what and the why of a Sample Lean Marketing Communications Strategy, I get paid for the how.

 Every Lean Marketing Communications Strategy properly begins with a well defined strategic goal.

 A Sample Lean Marketing Communications Strategic Goal.

-To remedy a deficit in awareness, within certain audiences, of a Conservative Economic Philosophy Center and its research as quickly as possible.
+To remedy a deficit in awareness, within certain audiences, of an Economic Philosophy Center and its research as quickly as possible.

 The identification of three such audiences is attributed to Friedrich August von Hayek himself by John Blundell in his 1999 introduction to the Reader’s Digest version of Hayek’s The Road to Serfdom:

 “I share all your worries and concerns as expressed in The Road to Serfdom and I’m going to go into politics and put it all right.”

 “No you’re not!
 Society’s course will be changed only by a change in ideas.
 First you must reach the intellectuals, the teachers and writers, with reasoned argument.
 It will be their influence on society which will prevail, and the politicians will follow.”

 A Sample Lean Marketing Communications Strategic Direction.